PynaPavani/Plagarism-Detection-using-Python/README.md

 2. **Install the required dependencies:**

     It's recommended to use a virtual environment.
-You can install the necessary packages using pip:
+You can install the necessary packages using pip: install all the required libraries present in the code file.

-    ```bash
-    pip install -r requirements.txt
-    ```

 ## Usage

 1. **Prepare your text documents:**